abhidhillon94/word-play/README.md

     ```
 - The API endpoints would be accessible on http://localhost:5000 by default.
 Explore the endpoints using this postman collection hosted here.
 This collection can be downloaded and imported in the postman app.
 However, since the app is really straightforward with the just 3 endpoints as mentioned in the beggning, you can simply hit those endpoints to see the results.
 If any API required parameters, you would clearly know it by looking at the error reponse of the API if you don't provide it.

-## Steps to run the codebase outside of docker container:
+## Steps to run the backend app outside of docker container:
 - While we run web and worker processes out side of docker container, we can still choose to run other components like redis, MongoDB and elasticsearch using docker compose up.
 To proceed, please comment out the api and worker service sections from the docker-compose.yml file on line 55 and 73.
 You can choose to run kibana by uncommenting the kibana service section that starts on line 21 in docker-compose.yml if you need to inspect data in elastic search using an interctive UI.
 Copy the contents of env.example to .env file.
 All of the hostnames point to the localhost in this file and that's how we need it if we run the api and worker outside of docker network since docker's virtual hostnames (mentioned in build.env) would not be accessible here.
 After the aforementioned steps, start the services on which our backend app and worker depend using the following command:
     ```sh
     docker-compose up